Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reporting states that to minimise peat subsidence and the release of carbon dioxide, groundwater is maintained at optimal levels.
-The company has also installed piezometers and automatic data loggers that record data every 12 hours to monitor water table fluctuations.
-For BMPs for soil, the company reports applying Empty Fruit Bunches (EFB) as mulch in the plantations to conserve soil moisture, improve soil fertility and reduce weed growth.
+The company also reports implementing best management practices for soil and peat, such as installing piezometers and automatic data loggers that record data every 12 hours to monitor water table fluctuations.
+It also applies Empty Fruit Bunches (EFB) as mulch in the plantations to conserve soil moisture, improve soil fertility, and reduce weed growth.

 • Y